sdchhoker/todo_react/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### Task

+Create a todo application.
+Expected:
+* User should be able to add a todo.
+* User should be able to delete a todo.
+* User should be able to mark a todo complete and uncomplete.
+* Use css layout schemes.

 [node]: https://nodejs.org/